servingshoes/retr/README.md

 ## Validation of pages
 As it keeps retrying the page through different proxies, we need to distinguish between the situation when the proxy returns an error, or the site in question returns a (legitimate) error.
 To this end, you can add a validation function.
 Default one checks for the http response code 200, otherwise retries.
 You can do anything here, for example check for some string you expect in the page (some proxies return admin pages for example).

+## Filtering
+Mark all proxies with 'O' flag (so they'll be used one time), and run a farm with that many items.
+Your spider works normally, optionally using setup_session, and retrieves the item.
+Then you're responsible to return whether the proxy is good or bad and handle it yourself (update the list in the proxypool for example).

+I'm using global variable to choose the mode (normal, getting stuff), or filtering.
+Maybe I'll change this approach in the future.

 ## Scrapy middleware
 The following string should be added to the DOWNLOADER_MIDDLEWARES (pick your own priority):